 Block with EntityList

-The Block.Entities collection is now an EntityList, no longer a simple List<Entity>.
-Properties and methods of the EntityList work now at block level so it's possible to operate only in a specified context and not on the whole scene.
+The Block.Entities collection is an EntityList.
+Properties and methods of the EntityList work at block level so it's possible to operate only in a specified context and not on the whole scene.
 To work on the whole scene you should always refer to the RootBlock.

 For example: